- Heat & Drought: How Flower Farmers Are Adapting to Changing & Challenging Climatic Conditions

 - For suggestions on timing your cauliflower plantings for warmer conditions, refer to our Cauliflower Planting Program.

-- For additional tips on timing, temperature, fertility, and watering of cauliflower and other brassica crops, see our article on Success with Brassicas.
+- For additional tips on timing, temperature, fertility, and watering of cauliflower and other heading brassica crops, see our article on Success with Brassicas.

 We offer a diverse selection of greens, with some measure of heat tolerance, that will perform quite nicely, provided the grower adheres to good cultural practices as well as the recommended post-harvest cooling methods and storage guidelines.